zeyneb-chiha/Deep-Learning-based-Thigh-limb-Muscle-Segmentation-for-Reproducible-Volume-Quantification/README.md

 To meet our goal, we follow recent state of the art methods in the medical imaging domain.
-In particular, our method is based on recent work published by SIMS team, the Interactive Few-Shot Siamese Network (IFSS-Net) [1] at LS2N, ECN, where my internship took place.
+In particular, our method is based on recent work published by SIMS team, the Interactive Few-Shot Siamese Network (IFSS-Net) (Dawood et al., [2020](https://arxiv.org/pdf/2011.13246.pdf)). at LS2N, ECN, where my internship took place.
 However, IFSS-Net model is applied on low-limb muscle using images coming from Ultrasound (US) machine.
 In this project, our role is to adapt the IFSS-net from US to MR modality and to introduce uncertainty measure to the model.
 The uncertainty measure will be a tool to show the medical expert where the